eisko/RNAseq/README.md

 # RNAseq
 Scripts and info for RNAseq pipeline

+## Tutorial
+See [**Emily's RnaSeq Tutorial**](https://github.com/eisko/RNAseq/blob/master/Emily's%20RNASeq%20Tutorial.md) for a tutorial I generated myself.
+It is not completely exhastive and does not go into depth in explaining what each program does and how.
+If you would like to know more about what each program does and how, I suggest visiting the software page and looking at the documentation, or looking up the published article associated with each software tool.

 ## Scripts
 See [**swarm outline**](https://github.com/eisko/RNAseq/blob/master/swarm%20outline) for the pipeline outline and a summary of commands used in swarm scripts on biowulf.